linnienaryshkin/langchain/aws/exam.md

 - Principal Component Analysis (PCA) | reducing the dimensions of large datasets to simplify them while retaining most of the variance in the data
 - Word2Vec | creates vector representations of words based on their co-occurrence in a given text
 - Singular Value Decomposition (SVD) | matrix decomposition method used in various applications like data compression and noise reduction

+---

+- Data residency | the location where the data is stored and processed
+- Data retention policy | the period for which the data is stored and processed
+- Data security | the protection of data from unauthorized access, use, disclosure, disruption, modification, or destruction
+- Data integrity | ensures the data is accurate, consistent, and unaltered